MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/api-management/governance.md

 ms.custom: internal
 ---

-# Governance considerations for API Managment landing zone accelerator
+# Governance considerations for API Management landing zone accelerator

 Intro paragraph.
 Disclose any required dependency on ESLZ design area or other ALZ design areas, with links to those supporting materials.

 ## Design considerations

-The following is a bulleted list of things you must think about when preparing for **any** deployment of API Management.

-- Research the available built-in RBAC roles available for the API Management service
+- Research the available [built-in RBAC roles](/azure/api-management/api-management-role-based-access-control) available for the API Management service.
+- Review the [Azure Policy built-in policy definitions for Azure API Management](/azure/api-management/policy-reference) and the [Azure Policy Regulatory Compliance controls for Azure API Management](/azure/api-management/security-controls-policy).
+Azure policy might enforce vital management and security conventions across Azure platform services.
 - Consider what level of logging is necessary to meet your organization’s compliance requirements.
 - Consider how non-compliance should be detected.
 - Consider how to standardize error responses returned by APIs.

 ## Design recommendations

-The following is a bulleted list of best practices that should be included in any deployment of API Management

 - Use Azure built-in roles to provide least privilege permissions to manage the API Management service.
-- Configure diagnostics settings within API Management to output logs and metrics to Azure Monitor.
+- Configure [diagnostics settings](azure/api-management/api-management-howto-use-azure-monitor) within API Management to output logs and metrics to Azure Monitor.
-- Implement an error handling policy at the global level.
+- Implement an [error handling policy](/azure/api-management/api-management-error-handling-policies) at the global level.
-- All policies should call <base/>
+- All API Management policies should include a [`<base/>` element](azure/api-management/set-edit-policies#use-base-element-to-set-policy-evaluation-order).

-## Enterprise-scale assumptions

-The following are assumptions that went into the development of the deployable asset: Enterprise-scale for <<Token-LongName>>.

-## Additional considerations

-Create as many H2 "##" headers as is required to educate the customer on this topic.